 Should you use ultrasound to guide knee injections?

 Yes.
-Ultrasound-guided knee injections are more accurate and effective than landmark-guided injections.
-A recent review found that ultrasound-guided was much more accurate than blind injections.
+Ultrasound-guided knee injections are more accurate and practical than landmark-guided injections.
+A recent review found that ultrasound-guided injections were much more precise than blind injections.

-We use intra-articular injections for arthritis when other simple treatments like exercise and weight loss are not good enough.
+We use intra-articular injections for arthritis when other simple treatments like exercise and weight loss are not effective.
 Gene ally, use cortisone for a sore, swollen knee.
 Hyaluronic acid or Platelet-rich plasma is our preferred long-term choice.
-Finally, you should always perform injections with ultrasound to make it more accurate.
+Finally, you should always perform injections with ultrasound to improve accuracy.
 If you’re thinking about an injection, you should do your homework and find a doctor with experience in ultrasound and injections.